maximeloizeau/layer-websdk/README.md

 });
 ```

-By default, the following types of data are stored:
+By default, `isTrustedDevice` will enable the following types of data to be stored:

 * Conversations
 * Messages